Penetration testing is a key part of mitigating risk when using the IPMI service to monitor environmental system controls.

 User set name 2 <USERNAME> User set password 2 <PASSWORD> User priv 2 4 User enable 2

-The Risk and Mitigation of Using the IPMI Service
+The Risk of Using the IPMI Service

 - An attacker can use the backdoor to gather internal intelligence as part of a larger network attack.